 Regulation of school age childcare services

-New childcare services must register with Tusla 3 months before opening the school age service.
+Any new service must register with Tusla 3 months before opening the school age service.
+You can check the register of school age childcare services (pdf).

 Who must register with Tusla and comply with the Regulations?